rarisenpai/ai-memory-sdk/README.md

 ### Retrieving the memory agent

-Memories are formed by Letta agents using the sleeptime architecture.
-You can get the agent's ID with:
+Each subject is backed by a Letta agent (using the sleeptime architecture).
+Get the agent's ID with:
 ```python
 agent_id = memory.get_memory_agent_id("user_id")
 ```
-The agent can be viewed at `https://app.letta.com/agents/<AGENT_ID>`.
+View the agent at `https://app.letta.com/agents/<AGENT_ID>` to inspect its memory blocks and message history.

 ### Deleting user memories

-All memories and data associated with a user can be deleted with:
+Delete the Letta agent and all associated data (blocks, passages) for a user:
 ```python
 memory.delete_user("user_id")
 ```